smorenolasa1/Computer-Vision-Work/README.md

 ## How to Run the Projects

 1. Clone the repository or download the individual project folders.
-2. Ensure Python 3.x and required libraries are installed (see below).
+2. Ensure Python 3.x and required libraries are installed.
 3. Run the respective Python scripts from each project directory.